Version 1.0 | November 2025

 Example: 00:01:05 means you will arrive in 1 minute and 5 seconds.

-WAT Estimated arrival time at the next mark (Clock Time)
+Estimated arrival time at the next mark (Clock Time)

 Shows the actual time of day you are expected to reach the next mark, based on your current speed and course.